Start by Understanding the Research Environment

 You can learn more about what to expect on our Funding and Credit page.

-Searching for a mentor
+Searching for a Mentor

 Talk with others to find the names of possible mentors; for example, ask other students or a professional advisor in your department.
+The Office of Undergraduate Research has dedicated peer mentors to help you identify your interests and make connections to do mentored research.

 Go to some of the on-campus “poster sessions” where students are presenting their work.
-Poster sessions are a powerful opportunity that can enable you to informally interview people about undergraduate research opportunities, learn the names of potential mentors, and get a strong sense for what their work is actually like.
+Poster sessions are a powerful opportunity that can enable you to informally interview people about undergraduate research opportunities, learn the names of potential mentors, and get a sense for what their work is actually like.

-Etiquette and Making a Good First Impressions
+Etiquette and Making Good First Impressions

 When you find the name of someone you might be interested in working with, it’s usually best to email or call them as a first step.